 Andrew collaboratively leads and builds our organization on a win/win foundation.
 He sets and drives ALTRANS’ organizational vision and operational strategy and helps our team exceed client expectations.

-Daniel is the Shuttle Manager at ALTRANS with over 4.5 years managing ALTRANS shuttle operations.
+Daniel is the Shuttle Manager at ALTRANS and has over 5 years of experience managing ALTRANS’ shuttle operations.
 He has successfully transitioned ALTRANS from an owner/operator of a small fleet of shuttle buses and

 drivers to an operational system of shuttle management.
 Daniel manages the day-to-day shuttle operations for the Mountain View Community Shuttle Program (Mountain View), Harbor Bay Business